fivetran/dbt_mixpanel/README.md

 ```

 ### Custom Columns
 By default, this package selects the [default columns collected by Mixpanel](https://help.mixpanel.com/hc/en-us/articles/115004613766-What-properties-do-Mixpanel-s-libraries-store-by-default-).
-However, it's likely that you have custom properties or columns that would be helpful to have in the the `mixpanel_event` model.
+However, you likely have custom properties or columns that would be helpful to include in the `mixpanel_event` model.

 If there are properties in the `mixpanel.event.properties` JSON blob that you'd like to pivot out into columns, add the following variable to your `dbt_project.yml` file: